Range Map

 Overview

-The Cessna 210 Centurion is a six-seat, high-wing, retractable-gear single produced from 1957 to 1986, and the most capable normally aspirated piston single Cessna built in volume.
-This record represents the late normally aspirated 210N (1979 to 1986), the most refined and most sought-after of the line, powered by the 300 hp Continental IO-520-L. It offers genuine six-seat utility, a large useful load, and cross-country cruise that rivals many light twins.
+The Cessna 210 Centurion is a six-seat, high-wing, retractable-gear single produced from 1957 to 1986, the flagship of Cessna’s piston single line.
+This record represents the late normally aspirated 210N (1979 to 1986), the final and most developed normally aspirated variant, powered by the 300 hp Continental IO-520-L. It offers genuine six-seat utility, a large useful load, and cross-country cruise in the 170-knot range.

 The 210 evolved substantially across its run.
 Early models had strut-braced wings and fixed gear; by 1967 the design matured into a cantilever high wing with fully retractable tricycle gear, a wider and deeper fuselage, and bladder fuel tanks.
-The Centurion was also built in turbocharged (T210) and pressurized (P210) forms, making the family one of the most complete single-engine product lines in general aviation history.
+The Centurion was also built in turbocharged (T210) and pressurised (P210) forms, spanning normally aspirated, turbocharged, and pressurised missions in one airframe family.
 The normally aspirated 210N cruises around 170 KTAS at 75 percent power and tops out at a 17,300 ft service ceiling; the turbocharged T210 trades higher cost and complexity for flight-levels capability and a 27,000 ft ceiling.
+Choose the Cessna 210 Centurion when you want genuine six-seat load and 170-knot normally aspirated cross-country cruise, and you fly mostly in the low-to-mid teens where the turbocharging and pressurisation of its siblings are complexity you do not need to carry.

 Key Features for GA Buyers

-Useful load and cabin space.
-A standard useful load near 1,700 lb is exceptional for a piston single.
-With full fuel (90 gallons usable, about 540 lb), roughly 1,150 lb remains for people and bags, enough for four adults and meaningful baggage.
+• Useful load and cabin space.
+A standard useful load near 1,700 lb is large for a single-engine airplane.
+With full fuel (about 89 gallons usable, roughly 535 lb), well over 1,100 lb remains for people and bags, enough for four adults and meaningful baggage.
 The cabin is wide by single-engine standards, and the aft baggage area is genuinely usable.

-Cantilever wing (1967 and later).
+• Cantilever wing (1967 and later).
 The strut-less cantilever wing improved drag and cleaned up the airframe.
-It also shifted the inspection focus: the wing attach points deserve attention at pre-purchase.
+It also shifted the inspection focus: the wing attach points and carry-through spar deserve attention at pre-purchase.

 Trade-offs